-Alternative 1 (No Action) would maintain the current state-specific ACLs for the private angling component for Florida, Alabama, and Mississippi, as represented in the proposed rule and based on GMFMC (2021).34 Under Alternative 1, fishing effort and effects on the physical environment in these states would be similar to what has been experienced in recent years (2018-2020, i.e., the years used to determine the calibration ratios in Alternative 1) under the respective state-specific ACLs.
-Preferred Alternative 2 would modify the state-specific ACLs for these states consistent with the most recent understanding of the relationship between the landings estimates produced by each state's survey and the estimates produced by MRIP-CHTS.
+Alternative 1 (No Action) would maintain the current state-specific calibration ratios for the private angling component for Florida, Alabama, and Mississippi, based on GMFMC (2021).35 Under Alternative 1, the effects on the physical environment in these states would be similar to what has been experienced in recent years (2018-2020, i.e., the years used to determine the calibration ratios in Alternative 1) under the respective state-specific ACLs.
+Preferred Alternative 2 would modify the state-specific ACLs for these states consistent with the most recent understanding of the relationship between the landings estimates produced by each state's survey and the estimates produced by Marine Recreational Information Program (MRIP)-Coastal Household Telephone Survey (CHTS).
 Relative to Alternative 1, the calibration ratios proposed for these states in Preferred Alternative 2 represent an increase in each state's ACL as determined by their respective state surveys.
 However, the federal ACL, to which the respective state ACLs are calibrated, does not allow any additional harvest by any state under Preferred Alternative 2 relative to Alternative 1.
-Thus, selection of alternative 2 is expected to have similar effects to those determined in the Calibration Framework (GMFMC, 2022) because alternative 2 would implement catch levels that are consistent with the analyses done in that Action.
-In addition, because of the multispecies nature of the reef fish fishery, the actions taken in this framework action are not expected to change the overall fishing pressure or nature of the fishery as a whole under either Alternative 1 or Preferred Alternative 2, and thus the impacts of this action on the physical environment are expected to be negligible.
+Thus, selection of Preferred Alternative 2 is expected to have similar effects to those determined in the Calibration Framework (GMFMC, 2022) because Preferred Alternative 2 would implement catch levels that are consistent with the analyses done in that Action.
+In addition, because of the multi-species nature of the reef fish fishery, the actions taken in this framework action are not expected to change the overall fishing pressure or nature of the fishery as a whole under either Alternative 1 or Preferred Alternative 2, and thus the impacts of this action on the physical environment are expected to be negligible.

-34 https://gulfcouncil.org/wp-content/uploads/Red-Snapper-Data-Calibration-and-ACL-Modification-10132021-FINAL.pdf
+35 https://gulfcouncil.org/wp-content/uploads/Red-Snapper-Data-Calibration-and-ACL-Modification-10132021-FINAL.pdf